 Don’t have an Airbnb account yet?
-Sign up now and receive a discount to put towards your first Airbnb stay!
+Sign up now and receive a $35 USD credit to put towards your first Airbnb stay!

 There are many choices when it comes to eating and drinking in La Paz.
-There is a wonderful variety of fresh produce, local specialties, and international cuisine choices available in restaurants across the city.
+There is a wonderful variety of fresh produce, local specialties, and international cuisine choices available in the best restaurants in La Paz across the city.

-You’ll be surprised to learn that although Bolivia is a bit a meat-eating nation, La Paz itself is very vegan-friendly and has a growing number of Vegan restaurants.
-Ali Pacha, Namas Te, and Cafe Vida are some of La Paz’s best vegetarian/vegan-friendly spots.
+You’ll be surprised to learn that although Bolivia is a meat-eating nation, La Paz itself is very vegan-friendly and has a growing number of Vegan restaurants.

 If you are looking for a cultural food experience, we recommend Luciernagas Restaurant in central La Paz.
 This family owned spot serves up THE BEST local dishes in a homey authentic atmosphere.
 Prices are very affordable and the food is amazing!